 Despite once dominating the noise-cancelling headphones market, Bose hasn’t quite had things all its own way in recent years.
 Rivals such as Apple, Sennheiser and Sony have all encroached onto turf that has historically been Bose’s stomping ground.

-Also, noise-cancelling tech has trickled down to much more affordable price points and consumers are getting more for their money.
-This could make life quite difficult for Bose’s latest noise-cancelling earbuds.
+Also, noise-cancelling technology has trickled down to much more affordable price points and consumers are getting more for their money.
+This could make life quite difficult for Bose’s premium noise-cancelling earbuds.

 The Bose QuietComfort Earbuds II claim to offer amazing never-before-experienced levels of active noise-cancelling (ANC), but they are also one of the most expensive pairs of wireless earbuds we’ve ever tested.
-There really isn’t going to be any room for error if they want to be considered among the best-in-class, so let’s see if they can deliver.
+There really isn’t going to be any room for error if they want to be considered among the best-in-class, especially with the new Sony WF-1000XM5 knocking at their door, so let’s see if they can deliver.

 The Bose QuietComfort Earbuds II follow on from the hugely successful (and five-star) Bose QuietComfort Earbuds which launched back in 2020.
 And there’s been a big design shake-up for the new pair.

 They’re around a third smaller than the original QC Earbuds.
 But we’re pleased to report comfort levels, in our eyes at least, haven't been affected.
-Our review team found them more comfortable than bulkier rivals such as the Sony WF-1000XM4.
+Our review team found them more comfortable than the bulkier Sony XM4 and a tad bit more secure than the newer, smaller Sony XM5 model.

 The new ear tips are very soft, pliable and don’t burrow in like some rivals, while the new ‘stability bands’ (which replace the old rubber wings) provide plenty of grip without irritating over long listens.
 With the original QuietComfort Earbuds, the ear tips and wings were all one piece and took a little more manipulating to get into place.